 Auditions for (co-)principal positions or solos during membership do not automatically extend NJO membership.
 All NJO members need to renew their membership by applying and auditioning again provided that they meet the requirements for membership (including the age limit).

 NJO members accept the rules and regulations for auditions and membership upon application.
-Please read these NJO audition and membership rules* carefully before accepting.
+Please read these NJO audition and participation regulations (with effect from 3 November 2020) carefully before accepting.

 NJO projects and membership privileges